 |Work Experience in a Related Occupation||None|

-Although some survey researchers have a bachelor’s degree, many technical research positions require a master’s degree or Ph.D.
-Employers generally prefer candidates who have previous work experience using statistics, analyzing data, or conducting interviews or surveys.
+Although some survey researchers have a bachelor’s degree, most technical research positions require a master’s degree.
+In addition, employers generally prefer candidates who have previous experience performing research, using statistics, and analyzing data.

-Employment of survey researchers is expected to grow 24 percent from 2010 to 2020, faster than the average for all occupations.
-Job prospects should be good for those with an advanced degree in survey methodology, survey research, or statistics.
+Employment of survey researchers is projected to grow 18 percent from 2012 to 2022, faster than the average for all occupations.
+Employment will grow as organizations are increasingly relying on data and information acquired through research.
+Job prospects should be good for those with an advanced degree.

 Compare the job duties, education, job growth, and pay of survey researchers with similar occupations.